zachfeldman/alexa-home/README.md

 3) Try it out by typing `startx`, or for real by typing `sudo reboot`

+Note: Since you can't see the screen if starting a headless Pi: I have the first generation Pi and it takes about 3.5 minutes to start up and startup Iceweasel (the Echo proxy).
+I'd give it 5 minutes before worrying about troubleshooting your setup.
+Or just wait with a screen plugged in if you can.

 ## Existing Modules

 1) Phillips Hue